MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

    :::image type="content" source="media/mdeplugin-wsl/wsl-health-check.png" alt-text="Screenshot showing health telemetry status.":::

-   If that error occurs, wait for 5 minutes and rerun `health_check.exe`.
+   If that error occurs, wait for 5 minutes and rerun `healthcheck.exe`.

 4. If you don't see any devices in the Microsoft 365 Defender portal, or you don't see any events in the timeline, check these things: